richkilmer/hotcocoa/README.markdown

 ## INSTALL:

-* sudo macgem install hotcocoa
+* sudo macrake install

-(Please note 'macgem' instead of 'gem')
+This fork is only available from source right now.

 ## LICENSE: